[Investigation] Belgium worried about jobs if EU blacklists Russian steel baron

 It did so in April 2022 "on the basis that the [Australian foreign] minister was satisfied that he [Lisin] is, or has been, engaging in an activity or performing a function that is of economic or strategic significance to Russia," an Australian foreign service spokesperson said.

-But despite the European resistance, Kyiv is still piling on pressure for Lisin to be listed in future EU measures to help hinder Russia's war effort.
+But despite the resistance in Brussels, Kyiv is still piling on pressure for Lisin to be listed in future EU measures to help hinder Russia's war effort.

 "Ukraine has evidence that NLMK supplied Uralvagonzavod [a Russian tank-factory] and Russian state-owned company Sever, which is involved in production of Russian nuclear weaponry.
 I'd be only too happy to go to court to prove it if Mr Lisin wanted to sue me," Goncharenko said.